huwfernie/wdi25-project-2/README.md

+This is a searchable blogging site, it needs a MongoDB database to work

-clone from GIT
+clone the repo from GIT

+navigate to the directory in your terminal and run:

-NPM install
+$ NPM install

+You'll need MongoDB installed, then:

-run mongod from terminal
+run $ mongod from another tab in the terminal

-run gulp from terminal
+back in the first tab, after the Node packages have been installed: run $ gulp

+If that all works then you should be able to:

 Open browser and navigate to `http//:localhost:3000`